 Provided below is an index with the 10 points we are going to expand on in this article.

 How does an erection occur?

 An erection is a complex process involving several mechanisms.
-Erection is the hardening of the penis after it has been filled with blood.
+It is the hardening of the penis upon filling with blood.

-Generally speaking, erection of the penis begins with mental stimulation (fantasies, memories, etc.), stimulation of the senses through sight or touch, and even a combination of sensory and mental stimulation.
-The central nervous system sends nerve impulses that cause increased blood flow in the penis.
+Generally speaking, erection of the penis begins with mental stimulation (fantasies, memories, etc.), stimulation of the senses through sight or touch, and combination of these.
+The central nervous system sends nerve impulses that cause blood flow to the penis to increase.
 This blood is trapped by the corpus cavernosum, causing the penis to expand and stiffen.
-In addition, the veins that would drain blood from the penis contract, thus allowing for an erection.
+In addition, the veins that would drain blood from the penis contract, causing an erection.